 The Planning Policy team of Craven District Council and the appointed consultant liaised with Natural England at a number of stages during the local plan process, and concurrently at the Screening Report and Appropriate Assessment stages.
 This consultation was in order to identify any potential difficulties with emerging site allocations, policies or strategies, and to discuss possible solutions where potential impacts on Natura 2000 sites were identified.
 Continual consultation also took place with representatives of Bradford Metropolitan District Council regarding potential effects on the South Pennine Moors SAC and Phase 2 SPA.
+There was also on-going consultation and information exchange with Harrogate Borough Council to assist in assessing cumulative impacts, particularly in terms of air quality.
 Consultation and discussions also took place with other relevant organisations in order to establish the relevant information required to appropriately inform this assessment.